-- Residents also experience training opportunities in other environments, such as Providence Health System, Portland Adventist Hospital, Tuality Medical Center, Southwest Washington Medical Center and local community surgery centers.
+- Residents also experience training opportunities in other environments, such as Providence Health System, Portland Adventist Hospital, Tuality Medical Center and local community surgery centers.

 - Our program features comprehensive evidence-based curriculum with biweekly organized meetings, a weekly resident lecture series and textbook chapter review, monthly journal club, cadaveric dissection lab and sawbone workshops, community case discussion and visiting clinician lecture series.